What do you do when you are not reaching your goals? Who can you turn to if everything in your life is pretty good, but something seems to be missing?

 - If I could live my life over, I would change almost nothing.

 Sum the scores.
-A score of 20 is neutral, so anything above this indicates more satisfaction.
+A score of 20 is neutral, and anything above this indicates more satisfaction.
 “Normal” scores are from 21 to 25 (Biswas-Diener, 2010).

-As a clinician or coach, you can use follow-up questions to assist the person to identify areas of growth.
-Biswas-Diener offers several suggestions like:
+As a clinician or coach, you can use follow-up questions to assist your client to identify areas of growth.
+Biswas-Diener (2010) offers several suggestions, including: